Matatika/matatika-docs/content/datasources/tap-google-analytics.md

 Google Analytics API `oauth_credentials.access_token`

-To get your Access Token you will need to follow the steps that are linked in out [Authentication](#authenticaion) section.
+To get your Access Token you will need to follow the steps that are linked in our [Authentication](#authenticaion) section.

 More Info: [https://developers.google.com/analytics/devguides/reporting/core/v4/authorization#OAuth2Authorizing](https://developers.google.com/analytics/devguides/reporting/core/v4/authorization#OAuth2Authorizing)